dtudk/pythonsupport-page/docs/dropincafe/index.rst

      - Know that renaming files is equivalent to moving files (and vice versa)

-     - Understand where Downloaded files (from a browser) is placed in the file system.
+     - Understand where Downloaded files (from a browser) are placed in the file system.

 * More are in the works...

+.. _it-skills-terminology:

 Terminology
 ------------